Ghost Penalties in Nonconvex Constrained Optimization: Diminishing Stepsizes and Iteration Complexity: Generalized Stationary Points

-Since we did not make any regularity or feasibility assumption on problem (P), finding a stationary solution in the sense just described is the appropriate requirement for a solution algorithm; we show that our method does converge to stationary points indeed.
+Since we did not make any regularity or feasibility assumptions on problem \eqref{eq:startpro}, finding a generalized stationary solution in the sense just described is the appropriate requirement for a solution algorithm; we show that our method does converge to generalized stationary points as defined above.
 It also turns out that, under classical regularity conditions, our algorithm actually converges to KKT points.
-The constraint qualification (CQ) we use is the Mangasarian-Fromovitz one, suitably extended to (possibly) infeasible points. \begin{definition} We say that the extended Mangasarian-Fromovitz Constraint Qualification (eMFCQ) holds at $\hat x$ if
+The constraint qualification (CQ) we use is the Mangasarian-Fromovitz one, suitably extended to (possibly) infeasible points. \begin{definition} We say that the extended Mangasarian-Fromovitz Constraint Qualification (eMFCQ) holds at $\hat x \in K$ if

+\end{definition} If $\hat x$ is feasible and $K = \mathbb R^n$, this condition reduces to the classical MFCQ and in turn, whenever the constraints are convex, it is well-known that the MFCQ is equivalent to Slater's CQ, i.e. to the existence of a point $\tilde x$ such that $g(\tilde x) < 0$.
+The eMFCQ is rather standard and its definition goes back at least to \cite{di1988exactness,di1989exact}, having its roots in \cite{rockafellar1982lagrange}; since its introduction it has been used rather often, especially in the analysis of penalty and SQP algorithms, because it arises quite naturally in these contexts.
+By using \cite[Motzkin's theorem of alternative 2.5.2]{craven2012mathematical}, we see that the eMFCQ holds at $\hat x \in K$ if and only if